ShauryaVerma17/RAG/README.md

 After the pre-reqs are complete just open any of the ipynb files and run the cells (Shift + Enter)

-## Different Notebooks available in the project
+## Notebooks Folder

+The Notebooks folder contains all the python notebooks, here's what each of them hold :

 ### initialNotebook
 This is the most basic first implementation.
 Has a lot of comments for a new user to understand what goes on in a RAG pipeline